Real Estate Development Disputes: Causes, Resolution, and Prevention

 Construction Defects

-Allegations of substandard workmanship or design flaws can lead to contentious disputes between developers, contractors, and property purchasers.
-These defects may range from minor cosmetic issues to serious structural problems that compromise the building’s integrity and safety.
+Allegations of defective workmanship or design errors can lead to disputes between developers, contractors, design professionals, and purchasers.
+These claims may involve cosmetic deficiencies or more serious structural or safety concerns.

 Environmental Compliance Challenges